organisciak/dissertation/document/5_design_objective.md

 \clearpage

-\newthought{The rated satisfaction} of the task by workers is shown in Figure @tagTaskSatisfaction, and their satisfaction with the payment are shown in @fig:tagPaySatisfaction.
+\newthought{The rated satisfaction} of the task by workers is shown in Figure @fig:tagTaskSatisfaction, and their satisfaction with the payment are shown in Figure @fig:tagPaySatisfaction.

 ![Task satisfaction ratings for tagging task.](images/taskSatisfaction-tag.png) {#fig:tagTaskSatisfaction}